speckerf/massSpecker/README.md

 $ datasette -p 8080 data/database.db
 ```

+Open a second terminal window, navigate into the massSpecker folder and activate the conda environment.
 Then, we can directly access the data from _datasette_ by setting the compound argument to the corresponding API call in the second version of the script (_find_targets_v2.R_):

 ```bash
 $ Rscript code/find_targets_v2.R --peaklist data/peaklist.csv --compoundlist 'http://localhost:8080/database/compoundlist.csv?_size=max'